colab-coop/colab-coop/src/blog/markdown/after-the-platformcoop-afterparty-is-another-party.md

 <div class="spacing--sm"></div>
 </section>

 One more thing!
 Do you want more space for discussion and link-sharing?
 People are reorganizing a Slack channel for #platformcoop.
-[Click here to get an auto-invite !](https://ioo.coop/connect) Bonus: in addition to Slack, you can also join an email list, a couple Facebook groups, and a co-op node on Mastadon, the open source and federated Twitter alternative!
+[Click here to get an auto-invite!](https://ioo.coop/connect) Bonus: in addition to Slack, you can also join an email list, a couple Facebook groups, and a co-op node on Mastadon, the open source and federated Twitter alternative!